tamucc-comp-bio-assignments/fall_2019/lectures/lecture06.md

 ## [III.
 Group Excercise](https://classroom.github.com/g/AjcPKTDS)

+Break up into groups of 3 or 4 and complete exercise 3.8.2.
+The reward for the team that submits a working script first is 10 pts per person extra credit on the next exam.

-Submit work by 3:30 pm, today
+Submit work by 3:30 pm

 ---